 Cleaning/Damage Fees,Theft, Vandalism

-In addition to rental fees, labor charges will be assessed when an excessive amount of cleaning is required to return the areas utilized to a condition adequate for continued use (see pricing guide).
+In addition to rental fees, damage charges will be assessed when an excessive amount of cleaning is required to return the areas utilized to a condition adequate for continued use).
 Extra charges will be assessed for damages resulting from chewing gum, candle wax or misuse of any furnishings or equipment requiring repairs or replacement.
-Users will be notified in writing of all damages and charges.
-Assessed labor and damage fees must be paid in full.
-Persons responsible for any acts of damage, vandalism to the premises or unauthorized removal of items from the Campus Center will be referred to the appropriate authorities and will be held financially accountable for their actions.
+Users will be notified in written form of all damages and charges.
+Assessed labor and damage fees must be paid in full within 30 days of the invoice being sent.
+The organization responsible for the damages, vandalism to the premises or unauthorized removal of items from the Campus Center will be referred to the appropriate authorities and will be held financially accountable for their actions.

 Decorations, displays or exhibits that require flame or water cannot be used in the Campus Center.
 Open flame candles are prohibited.
 Any damage done by wax dripping on carpets, wood floors, etc., will be repaired by the institution.
 The user will be billed for labor, supplies and equipment rentals.